spcourse/getaltheorie/en/1001-primes/index.md

-# The thousandth prime
+# Thousand and one primes

-The first prime number is 2, the third prime number is 5, the 1000nd prime number is 7919.
-Implement a program that generates the $$n$$-th prime number, where $$n$$ is a user provided value.
+The first prime number is 2, the third prime number is 5, the 1001st prime number is 7927.
+Implement a program called `1001-primes.py`, that generates the $$n$$-th prime number, where $$n$$ is a user provided value.

     Which prime number are you looking for?
-1000
+1001
-    7919
+    7927

 ## Background